davidgriesel/03_streaming_service_database_queries/README.md

 | 8 | Philippines | 20 | 2,381.32 |
 | 9 | Turkey | 15 | 1,662.12 |
 | 10 | Indonesia | 14 | 1,510.33 |

+The top 3 countries together account for 149 of global customers and ¤16,400.82 in total revenue.
 <br>

 ### 4. Customer Lifetime Value by Country